 Of course, there are plenty of people out there that could fill your spot, but it takes time, energy and sometimes money for companies to interview new people, get them in the system, get them up to speed with their workflow, etc.

 There is a lot of risk in getting a new contractor on board.

 Clients are risk averse and they’ll pay more for certainty.
 You are a sure thing to them compared to an unknown contractor, and just like employee turnover, contractor turnover can be expensive.

 So when the time comes for you to raise your rates, it’s probably much easier for them to just pay the rate bump and keep things humming along than to start over and find someone else.

 Remember that if you’ve done good work for them, you are an asset to them and they’ll want to keep you.

-Have any other tips on raising your rates?
+Have any other tips on how to tell a client you are raising your rates?
 Let’s chat in the FB group!

 Keep the conversation going...

 Over 5,000 of us are having daily conversations over in our free Facebook group and we'd love to see you there.
 Join us!